-The Natural Land Institute is restoring prairies, woodlands and wetlands to this beautiful land west of Rockton along Raccoon Creek and the Rock and Pecatonica rivers.
+The Natural Land Institute has restored prairies, woodlands and wetlands to this beautiful land west of Rockton along Raccoon Creek and the Rock and Pecatonica rivers.
 In the summer, blossoms of wild bergamot, sunflowers and gray-headed coneflower create a purple and yellow ocean of color stretching from the scenic bluff in the north to the rivers in the south.
-Wildlife species, including migrating waterfowl and songbirds, are returning in abundance.
-NLI purchased the 721-acre preserve in 2000 using a generous gift left to us in Carl Nygrens will.
+Wildlife species, including migrating waterfowl and songbirds, have returned in abundance.
+NLI purchased the 721-acre preserve in 2000 using a generous gift left to us in Carl Nygren’s will.

 3190 West Rockton Road